mattbis/mapFilePath.dev/doc/src-2-8-api-proto.md

 `setRetryPolicy` forces a retry on any channel..
 `setPolicyLiberalism` changes whether port forces on all channels etc `setThreadPolicy`
+`setExhaustionPolicy` sets how channels merge if exhausted, use their own manifest, a manifest or whatever it merges the current

 ### all
 `setManifest`|`manifest` sets a whole load of things in one go